-Villars is gloriously situated at 1,300m on a sunny south-facing plateau above the Rhone Valley, which looks out across to the mountains of the Portes du Soleil ski area.
-The bustling town is far from a sleepy mountain village, offering an impressive range of shopping opportunities, a good selection of accommodation and even several international schools which bring the area an air of youth and vitality.
-The town truly holds its own unique offerings beyond the fabulous skiing available, making it an excellent destination for both skiers and non-skiers.
+Villars ski resort is gloriously situated at 1,300m on a sunny south-facing plateau above the Rhone Valley, which looks out across to the mountains of the Portes du Soleil ski area.
+The bustling town is far from a sleepy mountain village, offering an impressive range of shopping opportunities, a good selection of accommodation and excellent skiing.
+The town truly holds its own unique offerings beyond the fabulous skiing available, making it a great destination for both skiers and non-skiers.

-An ideal weekend destination, it can be reached by car from Geneva Airport in just one hour and 20 minutes, almost an hour of that being on autoroute.
+An ideal ski weekend destination, it can be reached by car from Geneva Airport in just one hour and 20 minutes, almost an hour of that being on autoroute.
 Alternatively it can be reached by Swiss Rail in just over two hours, providing for a magical climb through the mountains.
 Villars has long been regarded as one of the classiest places to take a winter holiday, and this is much owed to the fine dining, connections to neighbouring resorts of Verbier, Les Diablerets and Gryon and overall discreet and understated charm.

 Resort Altitude: 1,300m